 “He was astonished by that,” Shenon said, and the testimony showed that Mann believed the order came because of the CIA’s connection to plots about Castro.

-Arlen Specter and others then believed that one bullet struck Kennedy and then hit Governor John Connally, once it saw the time that the assassin had to fire three shots.
+Arlen Specter and others then believed that one bullet struck Kennedy and then hit Governor John Connally, once the group saw the time that the assassin had to fire three shots.

 Recent Historical Stories